Tomáš Nosek

+Nosek was later selected by the Vegas Golden Knights in the 2017 NHL expansion draft, becoming part of the team's inaugural roster and contributing to their 2018 Stanley Cup Final appearance in their first season.
+After four seasons in Vegas, he signed with the Boston Bruins in 2021, where he played for two seasons before joining the New Jersey Devils in 2023.
+He was signed as a free agent by the Panthers in 2024, with whom he won the Stanley Cup in 2025.

 Playing career

 Junior

 Prior to turning professional, Nosek recorded 53 goals and 72 assists in 109 games at the under-20 level for HC Pardubice and 27 goals and 36 assists in 67 games at the under-18 circuit.

 Nosek has appeared in 129 games in the Czech Republic's top league since 2011–12, totaling 62 points, including 24 goals and 38 assists, and helping his club capture the league championship during his rookie season.

-During the 2012–13 season, Nosek recorded five goals and nine assists in 50 games with the team, adding four goals and one assist in five games with Královští Lvi in 1. národní hokejová liga and five goals and nine assists in just six games with HC Pardubice's under-20 team.
+During the 2012–13 season, Nosek recorded five goals and nine assists in 50 games with the team, adding four goals and one assist in five games with Královští Lvi in the 1st Czech National Hockey League and five goals and nine assists in just six games with HC Pardubice's under-20 team.

 During the 2013–14 season, in his third season for HC Pardubice, Nosek lead the team in scoring with 19 goals and 25 assists in 52 games.
 In addition to leading the team in goals and assists, Nosek had a club-best plus-17 rating and contributed three goals and three assists in 10 postseason appearances.